Charley Boorman: Accident

-Boorman was involved in a serious accident whilst test riding a motorbike with journalists in Portugal in 2016.
-Boorman broke both legs after colliding with a wall whilst avoiding a car that pulled out in front of him.
-He then broke his hip riding a Vespa whilst still in recovery.
+Boorman was involved in a serious accident test riding a motorbike with journalists in Portugal in 2016.
+He broke both legs after colliding with a wall while avoiding a car that pulled out in front of him.
+He then broke his hip riding a Vespa while still in recovery.
 After a period reliant on a wheelchair, Boorman is back riding, but now walks with a limp as his left leg is 1 cm shorter than his right after operations to repair the breaks.

 Presenting career

-Long Way Round

 In 2004, Ewan McGregor and Boorman undertook an international motorcycle journey from London to New York, riding east across Europe, Asia, and North America.
-This was recorded for a popular television series and book.
+This was recorded for a popular television series and book titled Long Way Round.

-Race to Dakar

 Along with producer Russ Malkin (from Long Way Round) and a motorbike team, Boorman competed in the 2006 Dakar Rally in January 2006.
 The event was filmed and the series Race to Dakar began on Sky2 in the United Kingdom in October 2006.
-During the rally Boorman injured himself and was forced to retire from the race after five days.
+During the rally Boorman was injured and was forced to retire from the race after five days.

-Long Way Down

 In 2007, he took another journey with McGregor: Long Way Down, a trip from John o' Groats in Scotland, to Cape Town, South Africa.
 This was televised on BBC2 starting in October 2007.
-During this initial programme, it became public knowledge that Boorman's wife was undergoing treatment for pneumonia, but had insisted that he complete the trip.

-By Any Means

 In 2008, Boorman produced By Any Means, which started in his hometown in County Wicklow, ending in Sydney.
 He set out to complete the journey "by any means", using local transport appropriate to the area being travelled, and using air travel only when necessary.

-Right to the Edge: Sydney to Tokyo By Any Means

 In 2009, Boorman undertook a journey titled Right to the Edge: Sydney to Tokyo By Any Means, travelling from Sydney to Tokyo via the Pacific Rim.
-The programme documenting this trip has been shown on BBC2 in the UK.
+The programme documenting this trip has been shown on BBC2.

-World's Most Dangerous Roads: Alaska

-Boorman appeared with Sue Perkins in Series 1 of the BBC TV series World's Most Dangerous Roads: Alaska, shown in 2011, in which they drove the Dalton Highway.

-Charley Boorman's Extreme Frontiers

 In 2011, Boorman presented a prime-time adventure series for Channel 5, Charley Boorman's Extreme Frontiers.
 This show was another collaboration between Boorman and producer-director Russ Malkin, who made frequent on-screen appearances.
 Extreme Frontiers claimed to 'take in all four extremities of Canada'.
 Accompanying the show was book and DVD.

-In 2012, Boorman continued the series in a South African setting.
 From 9 June to 22 July 2012, Boorman and his team journeyed around South Africa on two motorbikes and a 4-wheel vehicle.